Azure/gpt-rag-frontend/README.md

 **6) Deploy to Azure**

 In VSCode with [Azure Web App Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) go to the *Azure* Window, reveal your Web App in the resource explorer, right-click it then select *Deploy to Web App*.
+Once Deploy to Web App is selected will ask for which folder to deploy "backend" is the folder that we should select for the deploy.

 **7) Deploy locally - Optional**